 The detailed explanation of three types of flames is as follows.

 O2/C2H2 = 1

-The inner and Outer cone will be distinguished based on the color I.e. the inner cone is red or yellowish in color whereas outer cone is light blue color.
+The inner and Outer cone will be distinguished based on the color I.e. the inner cone is red or yellowish in color whereas the outer cone is a light blue color.

 Red Colour Flame → Incomplete Combustion.